Yandex Cloud

 4. Click for the subcluster you need and select Delete.

-5. (Optional) Specify the decommissioning timeout.
+5. Optionally, specify the decommissioning timeout.

 6. In the window that opens, click Delete.

-If you do not have the Yandex Cloud (CLI) command line interface yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

 yc dataproc subcluster delete <subcluster_name_or_ID> \